top of page

 We spent our last evening at the piazza, soaking in the richness of this beautiful city and hoping we had more days to spend in this historical paradise.

-If we had an extra day, then we would've spent that around the Trevi Fountain, you can't ever get tired of looking at this exquisite piece of architecture.
+If we had more time, I would've spent it around the Trevi Fountain; one can never get tired of looking at this exquisite piece of architecture.

 Comments